datoujinggzj/zg104.github.io/aboutme.md

 __Here are 3 sentences I'd like to use to summarize myself:__

-- Thorough and meticulous Data Analyst passionate about helping businesses succeed.
+- Thorough and meticulous data analyst passionate about helping businesses succeed.
 - Mathematics and Statistics program graduate with keenness in obtaining details.
 - Possessing strong technical skills rooted in substantial training as an engineer.